Types of Regression Models in Machine Learning

 Min(Sum Of The Squared Residuals +𝞪 * Slope2 )

 It can be observed that when we compare the two models while considering all of the data points, the ridge regression line more closely approximates the model than the linear regression line.
-Therefore, with the help of ridge regression, optimization of model fit is done.
+Therefore, ridge regression helps optimize model fit.

 5. Logistic Regression

-Logistic regression is a type of supervised learning approach in addressing classification issues.
-Classification problems are those which have discrete or binary dependent variables (such as 0 or 1) in them.
+Logistic regression is a type of supervised learning approach to addressing classification issues.
+Classification problems have discrete or binary dependent variables (such as 0 or 1).
 It is an algorithm for predictive analysis that relies on the principle of probability.
 Although it is a form of regression, logistic regression differs from the linear regression algorithm in terms of how it is applied.

 The complex cost function used in logistic regression is the sigmoid function (logistic function).
 In logistic regression, the data are modelled using this sigmoid function.
 The logistic function can be shown as follows: